miaozhehan99/miaozhehan99.github.io/index.md

 As part of IS exploration, I am also broadly interested in digital platforms: how ever-changing technologies reshape user behaviors and social interactions on the platform, and how platforms help realize and even spur sustainable innovations.

 I obtained my PhD degree from the CUHK Business School and my undergraduate degree from Fudan University in mainland China.
-My **CV** could be found [here](https://miaozhehan99.github.io/assets/CV_MiaozheHAN.pdf).

 <br>
 <br>